Revisiting the Initial Steps in Adaptive Gradient Descent Optimization: Introduction

 \section{Introduction}

 First-order optimization methods, such as stochastic gradient descent (SGD), have been foundational in training deep neural networks due to their robust convergence properties across various applications \cite{bottou2018optimization}.
 However, as deep learning architectures have grown more complex, there has been increasing interest in adaptive gradient optimizers, which dynamically adjust learning rates based on the gradients of individual parameters \cite{duchi2011adaptive}.
 These methods often lead to faster convergence in certain tasks \cite{hinton2012neural}.
 Among them, Adam has emerged as one of the most widely used adaptive gradient methods, successfully applied to fields such as computer vision, natural language processing, and reinforcement learning \cite{kingma2014adam}.
 By combining the benefits of momentum and adaptive learning rates, Adam has proven particularly effective in training generative models and large language models \cite{yadav2023adam}.
-Theoretical studies have further elucidated its convergence properties in non-convex settings, providing insights into convergence rates \cite{zhou2018convergence}.
-With careful hyperparameter tuning, Adam has achieved significant success, especially in transformer-based architectures \cite{pan2023toward,jiang2024does,reyad2023modified}.
+Its success is particularly evident in transformer-based architectures, where careful hyperparameter tuning or the use of a learning rate warmup strategy has enabled state-of-the-art performance \cite{pan2023toward,jiang2024does,zhang2024transformers}.
+Additionally, theoretical studies have provided insights into Adam's convergence properties in non-convex settings, further solidifying its utility \cite{zhang2022adam}.